 2. Clean up your wallet and key ring

-Do you even know what's in there?
+Do you even know what’s in there?c1.staticflickr.com

 How many loyalty memberships do you have?
-Do you really need all of them?
+Do you need all of them?
 Probably not.
 Take all of those cards from your wallet and your key ring.
 Figure out which ones you actually use and get rid of the rest.
 Take it a step further and examine which memberships you could probably cut.
-Maybe you don't need to spend so much at your local bookstore.
+Maybe you don’t need to spend so much at your local bookstore.
 Also, you should check out all your credit card accounts.
-There might be a couple that you don't need any more and can cancel.
+There might be a couple that you don’t need anymore and can cancel.
 Limiting how many credit accounts you have will also help your credit score.

 3. Go through your recent bank statement

-Review regularly
+Review regularlyimg.youtube.com

 Check your bank account for recurring charges, like Netflix or a gym membership.
 Cancel any subscriptions you have that you don't use.
 This also might be a good time to cut back on subscriptions you don't really need.
 Maybe choose between Netflix and Hulu.
 Or cancel that gym membership you honestly never use.
 (Financial health is just as important.
 You probably don't need a treadmill; you can always run outside.)
 While you're looking over your transactions, maybe also think about other purchases you can cut to save your budget.